crossbario/autobahn-python/docs/work/apps.rst

 If you use "yield" inside any of the callbacks, `@inlineCallbacks` will be applied automatically.
 It means every yielded line will be be added in a Deferred so they execute sequentially, in regards to the other yielded lines in the same function.
-In that case, you should not `return`, but use `returnValue`.

 :Example: